uplinkmx/github-topic-explorer/README.md

 previously created and wait for the reponse, when the response arrive, call setTopics and setTitle to upgrade the array of topics and the title

-this component render a container which have the title of the search and iterate the array of results in topics to view the related topics and stargazer of that topic have a button to view related topics of that topic.
+* this component render a container which have the title of the search and iterate the array of results in topics to view the related topics and stargazer of that topic have a button to view related topics of that topic.

-in app.js only create a call to the component Topics.
+* in app.js only create a call to the component Topics.

 ### How to run app & test

-*First you need to clone
+* First you need to clone
 git clone https://github.com/uplinkmx/github-topic-explorer.git

-*Get in into directory
+* Get in into directory
 cd github-topic-explorer

-*Install dependencies
+* Install dependencies
 npm install

-*create empty .env file whit this constants and add your [Github API key](https://docs.github.com/en/free-pro-team@latest/graphql/guides/forming-calls-with-graphql#authenticating-with-graphql)
+* Create empty .env file whit this constants and add your [Github API key](https://docs.github.com/en/free-pro-team@latest/graphql/guides/forming-calls-with-graphql#authenticating-with-graphql)
-REACT_APP_GITHUB_API_TOKEN= 'your_api_key'
+* REACT_APP_GITHUB_API_TOKEN= 'your_api_key'
-REACT_APP_TOPIC='react'
+* REACT_APP_TOPIC='react'

-*Start project
-npm start
+* Start project whit 'npm start'

-*if you need change the first topic to search you need to modify REACT_APP_TOPIC in your .env file please remember if you change some information of your .env file please restart the project to load this changes.
+* if you need change the first topic to search you need to modify REACT_APP_TOPIC in your .env file please remember if you change some information of your .env file please restart the project to load this changes.

 ### Future Improvements